Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Acrylic Partial Dentures

-• Pros: Affordable, durable, can be easily adjusted.
+• Pros: Affordable, durable, and can be easily adjusted.

 • Cons: Clasps may be visible, and can be less comfortable than flexible dentures.